 Why a low-FODMAP BBQ sauce?

 This is a quick and easy recipe that you can whip up for easy weeknight dinners or for those smoker recipes to feed a crowd.
-It’s so versatile and one of my favorite low-FODMAP condiments that can be used for everything barbecue.
+It's so versatile, and similar to my Blueberry BBQ Sauce, it's become one of my favorite low-FODMAP condiments that can be used for everything barbecue.

 Don’t follow a low-FODMAP diet?
 This homemade BBQ sauce is for you, too.
 Even though this is a no garlic no onion recipe, if you feel like adding some garlic and onion, go for it!
 It’s plenty zesty all on its own, but add those alliums if you wish for some extra flavor.
 I find that ½ teaspoon of each does the trick.